wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 # EdgeCmd configuration of Edge Data Store

-Use the edgecmd command line utility to configure and administer Edge Data Store on Linux and Windows.
-This document will be referred to as edgecmd, even though it is named edgecmd.exe on Windows and edgecmd on Linux.
+Use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
+You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.

 Location on Windows: